PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: System Model

 In addition to the distributed architecture, our key novelties are demonstrated in the policies used for decision making at each agent.
 The Route Planning and Matching policy which uses Multi-hop routing, Pricing policy, and DQN Dispatch policy interact with each other and with the MoD platform to optimize for the system objectives.
 At the agent, the ride requests are input to the system along with the heat map for the supply and demand service of the MoD platform.
 It is to be noted that our framework assumes passenger requests are constrained by seating capacity and goods delivery requests are constrained by the vehicle's trunk capacity.

 After having performed an initial greedy vehicle-passenger(s) matching where one request (or more) gets assigned to the nearest vehicle based on its maximum capacity, the MoD platform initiates an initial price for the service to be provided to the assigned customer.
 Subsequently, the customer and price are communicated to a given agent for planning and pricing.
 Each agent having received the list of initial matchings (requests) assigned to it with their corresponding initial prices, performs a hop-zone assignment and an insertion operation to plan its route.
 In this step, vehicles reach their final matchings list by dealing with their initial matchings list in the order of their proximity to it, performing an insertion operation to its current route plan (as long as this insertion satisfies the capacity, extra waiting time, and additional travel distance constraints to guarantee that serving this request would yield a profit).

 The vehicles adopt a dispatching policy using DQN, where they get dispatched to zones with anticipated high demand when they experience large idle duration or when they newly enter the market.
 If the customer is a passenger, using the expected discounted reward learned from DQN and the ride’s destination, vehicles weigh their utility based on the potential hotspot locations and propose a new price for the customer.
 This takes place on a customer-by-customer basis, where a vehicle upon inserting a customer to its current route plan, proposes to him/her the new price.
 Then, the customer has the ability to accept or reject based on his/her own independent utility function.
 Finally, the vehicle upon receiving the customer’s decision, either confirms the addition of this customer to its route plan or removes him/her.
 A Vehicle communicates with the MoD platform, as needed, to request new information on other vehicles (prior to making a dispatch or price decision) or update its own status (after any decision).
-Thus, the DQN values impact the pricing, and the rewards include the profit interconnecting the different components.